zhaoshenzhai/mathwiki/Notes/group.md

 <div class="space"></div>

 Generalizing this idea, we say that a category $C$ is a *groupoid* if each morphism is invertible.
 Thus, after identifying $G$ with $\cat{B}G$, a group is nothing but a groupoid with a single object.
-Without requiring that all morphisms be invertible $-$ that is, just considering a category with a single object $-$ we recover the notion of a {{< link file="monoid" display="monoid" type="generalizations" >}}.
+Without requiring that all morphisms be invertible $-$ that is, just considering a category with a single object $-$ we recover the notion of a {{< link file="monoid.md" display="monoid" type="generalizations" >}}.